quentin-st/Simple-Backup-Script/README.md

 Check [`config-sample.json`](config-sample.json) for some examples: it contains a sample configuration for each plugin.

 ### Targets
 Each backup profile will then be sent/copied to every target configured.
-A target can either be `remote` or `local`.
-Here's a remote sample:
+A target can either be one of the following:

+#### Remote (SFTP)
 ```js
 {
     "type":     "remote",